 - sexual abuse or exploitation

-A person charged with misdemeanor drug possession, with no allegation of distribution or trafficking, is also not subject to an ICE detainer.
+Second, a person charged with misdemeanor drug possession, with no allegation of distribution or trafficking, is also not subject to an ICE detainer.
+This category will include thousands of non-citizens charged every day for possession of small amounts of marijuana.

-On Fox News’ Justice with Jeanine, last Saturday, Pinal County Sheriff, Paul Babeu noted that among those released were criminals who had been “convicted not just charged – convicted for weapons violations, drug smuggling, (these are cartel members, these are narcotic traffickers!), drug dealers, these are people who have been in fights, and aggravated assaults against police officers….
+Some of the detainees, Babeu noted had been “convicted not just charged – convicted for weapons violations, drug smuggling, (these are cartel members, these are narcotic traffickers!), drug dealers, these are people who have been in fights, and aggravated assaults against police officers….
 How in the world can you say these are low risk, non criminal detainees?!
 These are the worst of the worst.
 These are people who have been convicted of child molestation!
 We have people who have been released, I’ve been told by ICE agents, who have been charged with man-slaughter.”

 Pirro brought up the whistleblowers who want to come forward and expose what’s going on.
 But Babeu said several memos have been sent out to ICE agents about the prisoner releases – anyone who talks about it “outside our agency shall be disciplined up to and including termination, creating an atmosphere of fear and intimidation.”
 He said, “these federal agents, who swore an oath to protect our country, are being intimidated from doing the right thing.”